 Nevada Center for Vision Loss After Stroke and Brain Injuries

-Vision loss after a stroke is very common,with up to 60% of stroke patients reporting vision loss.
-The type of vision loss experienced differs from patient to patient, however no matter the specific type of vision loss, the effects on of losing vision is devastating.
+Losing one’s vision after a stroke is very common, and up to 60% of stroke patients report vision loss.
+The type of vision loss differs from patient to patient, but no matter what type, losing one’s vision is devastating.

-In many situations, your eye doctor or opthamologist may not be aware of the visual aides that can assist you in living your life with as much freedom as possible.
-It is not uncommon for us to hear “My doctor told me there was nothing that can be done.”
-Most eye doctors who are not specialized in dealing with vision loss from strokes and brain injuries give over the best information they know about the medical situation, however that is really only half the picture.
-A low vision optometrist, has the ability to direct you to a variety of products such as Side Vision Awareness Glasses, software for computers, and full spectrum lighting that can drastically improve your ability to do the things you love.
-In fact our patients are often very surprised to find out that we have a special driving school just for patients with severe vision loss!
+In many situations, your eye doctor or opthamologist might not be aware of the visual aids available to assist you in living your life again with vision.
+It is very common for us to hear “My doctor told me there was nothing that can be done.”
+Many eye doctors only know half the picture and are not specialized in dealing with vision loss from a stroke.
+A low vision optometrist has the ability to direct you to a variety of products such as Side Vision Awareness Glasses, software for computers, and full spectrum lighting that can drastically improve your ability to do the things you love.
+You might be very surprised to find out that we even have a special driving school just for patients with severe vision loss!

 Understanding Post Stroke Vision

-During a stroke, parts of brain will lose their supply of oxygen and nutrients.
-Sometimes this leads the tissue becoming injured, sometimes partially dead, and other times non viable.
+When a stroke occurs, parts of the brain will lose their supply of oxygen and nutrients.
+This can lead to brain tissue injury or death.
 Depending on the damage there may be certain aspects of vision that can be slightly improved.

 Vision Loss After a Stroke